Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 `#!json "sizeModifier": 0.5`  <---- This would make the bee half the size of a vanilla bee<br>
 `#!json "sizeModifier": 1.375`  <---- This would make the bee 1 3/8 times the size of a vanilla bee<br>

+!!! note
-_Note: When a bees size is modified, the child version of that bee also has its size modified.
-Check out the icy bee as an example._
+	When a bees size is modified, the child version of that bee also has its size modified.
+Check out the icy bee as an example.

 <br>
 <br>